snuq/SnuSlideshowGenerator/Readme.md

       * The 'Lock Transition' checkbox will prevent this slide's transition from being affected by apply to buttons.

-* Selecting a View area:
-   Around each image slide is a rectangular box that represents the area of this slide that will be visible in the final slideshow.
-   * This box can be rotated to adjust the angle the image will be displayed at.
-   * This box can be scaled to crop the area of the slide that will be visible.
-Scaling larger will make the slide smaller, scaling smaller will make the slide larger.
-   * The box can be grabbed/moved to change the view area of the slide.
-      Note that some transforms such as the zoom types, and the pan to target, will use this as the starting point for the movement.

-* Selecting the Target:
-   At the center of each image slide is a cross that is the view target.
-This target will be the focal point of the zoom and pan to target transforms.
-This target can be grabbed/moved to change where a zoom or pan transform will end on.

 ## Testing And Rendering The Slideshow
 Once the slides are all configured, click the 'Create Slideshow' button to generate the slideshow sequence.
 The slideshow will be created in a new Scene called 'Slideshow'.